We may earn money or products from the companies mentioned in this post. At no extra cost to you, I only recommend products I have experience with.

 Mighway is another camper RV rental site that offers the same benefits of Outdoorsy.
 In addition to owner rentals, Mighway has partnered with El Monte RV to offer one-way rentals.
 Say for example you want to tour the national parks in the southwest.
 You could fly in Denver and out of Phoenix and drive an RV to the parks in between.

 If you want to go camping, but don’t want to tackle driving an RV or sleeping in a camper, look for Cabin Rentals.
 Many campgrounds offer cabin rentals in addition to their camping sites.
 When we stayed at CreekFire Motor Ranch, we stayed in a cabin built like a tiny home.
-It came complete with picnic table, a fire pit, and a lake view.
+It came complete with a picnic table, a fire pit, and a lake view.
 The cabin was fully stocked with everything we could need to camp, etc. With the number of outdoor activities here, we felt we got a full camping experience.

 Many of the National Parks offer cabins as well.
 We stayed in a cabin during our visit Mammoth Cave National Park last year.